reputage/bluepea/docs/reference/api.md

 ## Replay Attack Prevention

-Although all resource write requests are signed by the client and therefore can not be created by anyone other than the Keeper of the associated private key, a malicious network device could record and resend prior requests in a different order (replay attack) and there change the state of the database.
+Although all resource write requests are signed by the client and therefore can not be created by anyone other than the Keeper of the associated private key, a malicious network device could record and resend prior requests in a different order (replay attack) and thereby change the state of the database.
 To prevent replay attacks on requests that change data resources a client needs to authenticate in a time sensitive manner with the server.
 A simple way to do this is for the client to update the *changed* date time stamp field in the resource in a monotonically increasing manner.
 This way any replayed but stale write requests can be detected and refused by the Server.
+In other words the server will deny write requests whose *changed* field date time stamp is not later than the the *changed* field value of the pre-existing resource to be updated.

 ## Agent Registration Creation